dstmar/WiringPi-PWM-Fan-Control/README.md

 <b>tach_pin :</b> GPIO pin (WiringPi numbering) which connects to the tach wire on fan, along with 3.3V with resistor<br/>
 <b>tach_pulse :</b> Number of tachometer pulses per fan revolution (see datasheet for this value)<br/>
 <b>refresh_time :</b> Seconds to wait between updates<br/>
+<b>port :</b> Port used by localhost TCP socket<br/>
-<b>debug :</b> Set to 1 to print debug message or 0 to run silently
+<b>debug :</b> Set to 1 to print debug message or 0 to run silently<br/>
+<b>email :</b> Send notification to this e-mail on error using msmtp

 <h2>Compile with :</h2>
-gcc -o wpi wpi.c -lwiringPi<br/>
+gcc -o wpi wpi.c -lwiringPi -lpthread<br/>
 chmod +x wpi

 <h2>Run with :</h2>
-sudo ./wpi
+sudo ./wpi<br/>
 You can also create a systemd service to launch this as a service on startup.

+<h2>Web interface</h2>
+The WiringPi-PWM-Fan-Control listens on localhost TCP port configured above.<br/>
+Anything capable of connecting to this socket can get basic stats from the fan, i've included a simple CGI client (fan.c).<br/>
+It simply provides RPM, temperature and current PWM speed.<br/>
+To use it, install a CGI compatible web server, I use lighttpd :<br/>
+sudo apt-get install lighttpd<br/>
+sudo lighty-enable-mod cgi<br/>
+sudo service lighttpd force-reload<br/>
+sudo gcc -o /usr/lib/cgi-in/fan.cgi fan.c<br/>
+sudo chmod +x /usr/lib/cgi-in/fan.cgi

+<h2>E-mail error notifications</h2>
+I've also added the ability to send e-mail notifications if an error occurs.<br/>
+I use msmtp, and simply lookup how to config /etc/msmtprc for your own SMTP service (I use gmail)<br/>
+sudo apt-get install msmtp<br/>